Cryptoc1/events.js/README.md

 Events.js is a library for managing custom events.

-It includes a scheduler for queueing Event Jobs, and a familiar, easy to use API.
+It includes a built-in scheduler for queueing Event Dispatchers, making it easy and familiar to create custom events.

 ### Getting Started
 Snippet from `demo.html`